algolia/autocomplete/packages/website/docs/sources.md

 The [`getSources`](#getsources) function provides access to the current `query`, which you can use to return sources conditionally.
 You can use this pattern to display recent searches when the query is empty and search results when the user types.

-Note that you have access to the [complete autocomplete state](state), not only the query.
-It lets you compute sources based on many different aspects.
+Note that you have access to the [full autocomplete state](state), not only the query.
+It lets you compute sources based on [various aspects](state#state), such as the query, but also the autocomplete status, whether the autocomplete is open or not, the context, etc.

 ### Using asynchronous sources